CrafterPika/ppsideloader_py/README.md

 # ++sideloader_py
-and python implementatio of @eni9889's ppsideloader
+an python implementatio of @eni9889's ppsideloader

 # How to use
 1. Get an ipa from your app